Categories

 4. Potential Pitfalls to Watch Out For

-While debt consolidation can be a lifesaver for many, it’s not a one-size-fits-all solution.
+While consolidation can be a lifesaver for many, it’s not a one-size-fits-all solution.
 Keep in mind:

 • Fees and Charges: Some consolidation loans have application or ongoing fees.